High School STEM Research Program

 •is a military-affiliated child (dependents of members of the active-duty Armed Forces, National Guard, Reserves, or a Veteran) or attends a military connected school (where a minimum of 15% of the student population is military-connected)

-• Selected students must register to participate in the 2025 Junior Science & Humanities Symposium (JSHS) held at UNC Charlotte tentatively scheduled for February 23-24, 2025.
+• Selected students must register to participate in the 2026 Junior Science & Humanities Symposium (JSHS) held at UNC Charlotte specific date to be determined (typically last weekend of February, 2026).

 • All selected students are expected to be on campus from 8:30 to 4 pm daily.
-The schedule for the summer 2024 program will be weekdays June 17-18, June 20 -28, July 1-3, July 8-26, 2024, and July 13 (8 to noon only).
-Do not plan to take vacation or time off during the scheduled program dates.
-There may be up to 12 hours pre and post-work required by the faculty mentor to prepare for or complete the internship.
+The detailed schedule for the summer 2025 program will be determined in early 2025.
+Student are expected to complete between 220 to 300 hours of STEM research work for the AEOP internship.
+This may include up to 12 hours pre and post-work required by the faculty mentor to prepare for or complete the internship.

-• The AEOP Central Application Site for UNC Charlotte will close May 3, 2024.
+• The AEOP Central Application Site for UNC Charlotte will close TBD

-• Selected applicants will be notified by May 17, 2024 and will be required to complete additional UNC Charlotte contractual paperwork to confirm participation in the program.
+• Selected applicants will be notified by TBD and will be required to complete additional UNC Charlotte contractual paperwork to confirm participation in the program.

 For more information contact Alisa Wickliff at abwickli@charlotte.edu.